U.S. Senate panel wrestles with questions about abortions needed to save a patient’s life - NewsBreak

 State abortion restrictions, some of which were written long ago and don’t account for complicated medical situations, don’t make it clear when a health care provider can end a pregnancy to save the life of a patient, witnesses told the Senate Health, Education, Labor and Pensions Committee.

 The sparring among senators came in reaction to the U.S. Supreme Court ruling on June 24 that ended the constitutional right to an abortion and allowed each state to set its own laws.
-The debate reflected the chaos and confusion that’s ensued as states pursue a patchwork of laws.
+The debate reflected the chaos and confusion that has ensued as states pursue a patchwork of laws.

 Committee Chair Patty Murray, a Washington state Democrat, argued that Republican policies to ban or severely limit abortion in deeply red states could lead to an increase in the number of women who die as a result of their pregnancies, known as the maternal mortality rate.